Ossy-em/ossy-em/README.md

 Let’s connect

-If you want to chat about an idea, collaborate on a project, or just geek out about tech, feel free to reach out.
+If you want to chat about an idea, collaborate on a project, or whatnot feel free to reach out.